lime86/TravellingModule/docs/procedure.md

    1. Power-cycle the chip and record the current drawn when the LV supply is powered, before the chip is configured.
    2. Record the current drawn by the chip on the LV supply after the chip is configured.

-For the traveling module, we require that all three FE variants (differential, linear, and synchronous) on RD53A module are tuned.
-Whilst running these scans, the temperature of the chip should be monitored visa the `TP_NTC` pin header (see experimental setup for details).
+For the travelling module, we require that all three FE variants (differential, linear, and synchronous) on RD53A module are tuned.
+Whilst running these scans, the temperature of the chip should be monitored via the `TP_NTC` pin header (see experimental setup for details).
 This temperature log, as well as the output of the scans listed below, should all be saved to the database.
 The general scan procedure is as follows: